-By default when a connection is created, an access policy is preconfigured for the managed identity of the API Management instance.
+By default when a connection is created, an access policy and connection are preconfigured for the managed identity of the API Management instance.
 To use such a connection, different users may sign in to a client application such as a static web app, which then calls a backend API exposed through API Management.
 To make this call, connections are applied using the

 get-authorization-context policy.
 Because the API call uses a preconfigured connection that's not related to the user context, the same data is returned to all users.